kylemclaren/machines-ui/README.md

 To use the dashboard, you'll need to authenticate with your Fly.io API token:

 1. Download the [Fly CLI]((https://fly.io/docs/flyctl/install/))
-2. Generate an API token with `fly auth tokens create org to create a new token`
+2. Generate an API token with `fly tokens create org to create a new token`
 3. Enter your token in the login screen of the dashboard

 ## API Documentation